fanoja/Ecoli-R0/README.md

 # Estimating R0 for Ecoli

-Code for the estimation of $R_0$ for *E. coli* colonisation.
-- Model: SIR + observational model
-- Method: likelihood-free inference
+Analysis code for the manuscript: "Basic reproduction number for pandemic Escherichia coli clones is comparable to typical pandemic viruses"

 ## Directories and Files